What are you looking for?

 In this theoretical and practical workshop, we will explain the essence of physiotherapy, the existing specialties and the professional opportunities it offers.
 The different fields of action of physiotherapy will be discussed, such as physiotherapy of the locomotor system, geriatric, pediatric, respiratory, neurological, among others.
 In addition, practical examples of assessment and treatment in each of these specialties will be presented.
 The aim is to surprise students with the depth of knowledge of physiotherapists, the often little-known professional backgrounds of our profession, and the wide variety of people and pathologies we can help treat.

-Evaluation and treatment from the physiotherapy of the vertigo patient
+Evaluation and treatment of the vertigo patient from physiotherapy

 An introduction to the vestibular system will be given from an anatomical and functional perspective.
 A clinical and instrumental exploratory demonstration will be performed, using videonystagmoscopy glasses, related to positional vertigo, the most prevalent form of vertigo in the general population.